What do you need to know about American Heart Month?

 - Diabetes.
 The condition of diabetics may heighten and may begin affecting the heart and the blood vessels.

 - Sedentary Lifestyle.
-Long hours of inactivity or short time of physical activities may lead to coronary heart disease.
+Long hours of inactivity or a short time of physical activity may lead to coronary heart disease.

 Nowadays, elderly people are no longer the sole age bracket that is at risk of heart problems.
 In fact, even young adults are found to be prone to cardiovascular diseases as well.